Skar0/starter-academic/content/home/experience.md

     date_start: '2018-09-01'
     description: |2-

-        * Algorithmics and Bioinformatics: Java 8 project on DNA fragment assembly.
+        * Directed the project for the course Algorithmics and Bioinformatics (Java 8 program for DNA fragment assembly).
+        * Obtained very positive student evaluation (good to excellent).
-        * Research internship on symbolic solving of games using Binary Decision Diagrams.
+        * Supervised 2 research internships on symbolic solving of games using Binary Decision Diagrams.
-        * Master student project on window techniques for solving parity games.
+        * Advised a Master student for a project on window techniques for solving parity games.

   - title: Student Teaching Assistant
     company: University of Mons